-Oral Cancer Screening in Lisle, IL
+Oral Cancer Screenings in Lisle

 Why Undergo an Oral Cancer Screening?

 The screening for oral cancer is fast, painless, and performed while you’re already at the dentist for regular preventive care, anyway.
 Given the fast progression of this disease, more screenings mean earlier detection of oral cancer, and potentially more lives saved.

 What Are the Symptoms of Oral Cancer?

 A good oral cancer screening requires a thorough visual and tactile examination of your oral cavity, which includes the area inside your mouth, your throat, and your lips.
 When your dentist performs the oral cancer screening, he or she will be on the lookout for abnormalities that include:

 - Sores and bumps that persist beyond a few days